What Is Corneal Topography?

 - Cataracts.
-When the eye’s natural lens gets cloudy, it is replaced with an intraocular lens (IOL) during cataract surgery.
+When cataracts make the eye’s natural lens cloudy, it is replaced with an intraocular lens (IOL) during cataract surgery.
 Corneal topography helps surgeons select the right IOL in some cases.

-- Corneal Crosslinking.
-This surgery helps strengthen a cornea with keratoconus.
+- Corneal cross-linking.
+Corneal cross-linking surgery helps strengthen a cornea with keratoconus.
 A topography scan may be done to see if this surgery is needed.
 After surgery, scans are done to monitor the eye.

 What to Expect During a Corneal Topography Scan

 - You will be seated facing a large bowl with lighted circles inside it.
 The chin and forehead rests keep your head secure to get the clearest images.

 - You will be asked to stare at a fixed target in the bowl while the pictures are taken.